JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Mini Rollup.md

 pub fn cache_store_data(data: u64) { ... }
 pub fn cache_fetch_data() -> u64 { ... }
 ```

+And the bootstrap will be compiled into WASM binary and preloaded before loading the main WASM image to provide the host functions for the application.

 #### Database Operations
 The zkWasm Mini Rollup system implements a multi-layered RPC architecture for database operations, consisting of three main components: